 Sharing Permissions

-Sharing permissions extend beyond access levels.
-You can also set expiration dates on shared documents, ensuring access is revoked automatically after a predetermined timeframe.
-This is useful for documents containing sensitive information or those intended for a specific project with a defined timeline.
+Sharing permissions also extends beyond access.
+You can set expiration dates on shared documents.
+You can set expiration dates on document access, revoking access past a certain deadline.
+This is useful if the document in question is highly sensitive or intended for a project with a defined deadline.

 Chat in Google Docs